Paleontology in Virginia: Mesozoic

 During the Triassic, central Virginia was a rift basin.
 Brachiopods were still present in Virginia during the Mesozoic.
 On land, the early Mesozoic plants of Virginia included Equisetales, gymnosperms, Cycadeles, cycads, and conifers.
 This flora is almost identical to that from contemporary deposits in North Carolina.
 Massive Araucarioxylon were also present.

 Dinosaurs lived in Virginia and left behind so many tracks at what is now the Culpeper Stone Quarry of Stevensburg that it has been compared to a ballroom.
 Another fossil site of similar age, the Solite Quarry, straddles the border between Virginia and North Carolina.
 A variety of other kinds of animal like crocodilians, phytosaurs, and lizard-like creatures left footprints there.

 The Solite Quarry is most famous for its fossil insects.
 This is the only place on earth where complete well-preserved Triassic insects are known from.
 The oldest known examples of many living groups have been found here.
 Insects of the Solite Quarry include staphylinid beetles, caddisflies, belostomatids, and thrips.
 Fossil insects are common at other places in Virginia as well.
 Small specimens were often preserved associated with unusually high concentrations of conchostracans.

 At Leaksville Junction, near the border with North Carolina, dinosaur footprints have been discovered in the Late Triassic Cow Branch Formation.
 These may be the oldest dinosaur tracks in the eastern United States.
 The theropod ichnogenus Grallator and an abundance of the ornithischian ichnogenus Atreipus have been found in this unit.
 Other finds include remains from the phytosaur Rutiodon and the lizard-like Tanytrachelos.

-At least three fossil sites have been discovered for the Late Triassic Manassas Sandstone of Fairfax County.
+At least three fossil sites have been discovered for the Late Triassic Manassas Sandstone in Fairfax County, Virginia.
 Dinosaur tracks of the ichnogenus Grallator have been reported from this unit as have the ichnogenera Apatopus, Brachychirotherium, and Chirotherium, which were left by other kinds of archosaurs.
 Body fossils are known from fish and the phytosaur Rutiodon.

 The Late Triassic dinosaur footprints in the Balls Bluff Sandstone are of such number and quality that the unit is considered one of the best sources of these fossils in the world.
 Near Culpeper the Balls Bluff Sandstone has produced the ornithischian ichnogenus Gregaripus, the prosauropod ichnogenus Agrestipus, and the theropod ichnogenera Grallator and Kayentapus.
 Aetosaur tracks have also been found in the Balls Bluff near Culpeper.
 One Balls Bluff Grallator track was found near Manassas National Battlefield.

 For a 30 million year interval spanning the Late Triassic-Early Jurassic boundary, the Culpeper basin was an extensive lake.[41]
 A diverse fish community swam in what is now Virginia during the Early Jurassic.
 The best represented among the well-preserved fossils they left behind were semionotids.
 Other kinds of fish present in Early Jurassic Virginia included coelacanths and palaeoniscids.
 Their fossils were buried in a deposit now called the Midland Fish Bed.
 During the Cretaceous period, eastern Virginia was covered by seawater.
 This sea was home to belemnites and oysters.